miguellacerda/drlnd-project2/Report.md

 ### Future Plans for Improvement

-The performance of the agent might be improved by considering the following:
+The performance of the agents might be improved by considering the following:

 - Hyperparameter optimisation

-  Many of the hyperparameters listed above were treated as fixed.
-These could be tuned to improve performance.
+  Many of the hyperparameters, such as the network architectures (number of layers and neurons), learning rates, batch and buffer sizes, and the level of noise, could be further tuned to improve performance.

-- Duelling DQN or other learning algorithms
+- Alternative learning algorithms

-  One could consider using a duelling DQN that predicts the state-value function *V(s)* and advantages *A(s,a)* of taking each action within a given state.
-One could also consider algorithms other than DQNs.

-Further work is also required to optimise the code for training.
-In particular, the current implementation of prioritised replay is very slow and additional work is required to make this more computationally efficient.
+  Alternative methods include PPO, A2C, A3C and the recent D4PG algorithm.
+One could also consider using more stable algorithms such as trust region policy optimisation (TRPO) and truncated natural policy gradient (TNPG).